hackedio/website/source/blog/2013-06-30-ways-to-still-attend.html.markdown

 tags:
 ---

-It's now just under 3 weeks until HACKED, and we know some of you have not got a ticket yet.
+It's now just under 3 weeks until HACKED, and we know some of you don't have a ticket yet.
 There are still two ways to attend HACKED!

 READMORE